splunk-soar-connectors/ciscosecurefirewall/README.md

 ## action: 'get access control policies'

-Gets all access control polcies in the FMC host for a particular domain
+Gets all or a particular access control policy in the FMC host for a particular domain

 Type: **investigate** \
 Read only: **True**